iamSiiN/A320-Gimbal-Joystick/README.md

     ![AS5600 DATASHEET PROGRAMMING SCHEMATIC](image-3.png)

+   NOTE: For Convinience, I recommend to solder only the 4 Pin Headers to use dupont connectors only for programmming (DIR,SCL,SDA,PGO).
+Solder the wires for VCC,OUT and GND.

-    1. Remove/Unsolder R4 Resistor (for 5v analog OUT/PROGRAMMING)
+    1. Remove/Unsolder R1 AND R4 Resistor (for 5v analog OUT/PROGRAMMING)
     2. Using the Breadboard and Jumpers, Hook-up Up the Following PINS:

         - AS5600 VCC Pin to Arduino Pro Micro +5v Pin
         - AS5600 GND Pin to Arduino Pro Micro GND Pin
         - AS5600 SDA Pin to Arduino Pro Micro Pin 2
         - AS5600 SCL Pin to Arduino Pro Micro Pin 3
-        - AS5600 DIR Pin to GND FOR CLOCKWISE (VDD FOR COUNTER CLOCKWISE)
+        - AS5600 DIR Pin to GND FOR CLOCKWISE (VCC FOR COUNTER CLOCKWISE)
         - AS5600 PGO Pin to GND

+       NOTE: I had success analog output with wiring DIR Pin to VCC.

-3. Procedure
+4. Procedure

     **A. ASSEMBLE**